ahmedmigo/Symbol-state/README.md

 <h1> How it works </h1>
 <p>
-first go to any symbol instance and modify the overrides as you wish then go to Symbol state plugin and select Add Symbol State, After that write the name you want for this state,

-<<<<<<< HEAD
-then create any instance from this symbole and select from Symbole state plugin "Set Symbole State" you will find the state you saved in the this symbole in the drop down menu select it then your saved overrides will be applied to the selected instance
+first go to any symbol instance and modify the overrides as you wish then go to Symbol state plugin and select Add Symbol State, After that write the name you want for this state, then create any instance from this symbole and select from Symbole state plugin "Set Symbole State" you will find the state you saved in the this symbole in the drop down menu select it then your saved overrides will be applied to the selected instance
 </p>